 - 1. Items must be designed to be used for home decorating, home furnishing or home management (no clothing, purses, note cards, scrapbooks/photo albums, etc.). - 2.
-Accessories should be of high quality (as compared to quick, simple crafts), suitable for use in the home several months throughout the year.
+Accessories should be of high quality (as compared to quick, simple crafts), suitable for use in the home for several months throughout the year.
 Holiday-specific items are discouraged.
 Exhibits made from kits are also discouraged as kits limit decision making in the design process. - 3.
 Items should show creativity and originality, along with the application of design elements and principles.
-Youth are required to include the design elements and principles they used, along with simple explanation of how they designed their project with their exhibit.
+4-H members are required to include the design elements and principles they used, along with simple explanation of how they designed their project with their exhibit.
 Information on the elements and principles of design may be found in the Design Decisions manual, as well as Portfolio Pathways and Sketchbook Crossroads. - 4.
-Entered in correct class: What medium was changed or manipulated?
+Entered in the correct class: What medium was changed or manipulated?
 What medium is the majority of your exhibit made from? - 5.
 Items should be ready for display in the home: pictures framed, wall hangings and pictures ready to hang etc. No single mat board or artist canvas panels allowed.
 Wrapped canvas (if staples not visible on edge) is accepted without framing.
 Make sure hangers are strong enough to support the item.
 Command Strips are not adequate hangers.
 Items not ready for display will be dropped one ribbon placing. - 6.
 Items should not be made for beginning level or other projects (ex: simple (10 minute) table runners or woodworking).
-Exhibits from the beginning level project, Design My Place, are county only and not state fair eligible. - 7.
-Size of Exhibits: Exhibits may be no taller than 7 feet and no wider than 6 feet.
+Exhibits from the beginning level project, Design My Place, are county only and not state fair eligible.

+- 7. Size of Exhibits: Exhibits may be no taller than 7 feet and no wider than 6 feet.
 All exhibits must be easily lifted by two 4-H staff. - 8.
-Number of Entries per Individual: One entry per exhibitor per class.
-Limit of two entries in ALL home design and restoration projects per exhibitor. - 9.
 Entry Tags: An entry tag which includes a clear description of the entry must be securely attached to each exhibit.
-Use color, pattern or picture descriptions to aid in identification.
-No straight pins. - 10.
-Identification: In addition to the entry tag, a label with the exhibitor's name and county should be attached to each separate piece of the exhibit. - 11.
+Use color, pattern, or picture descriptions to aid in identification.
+No straight pins. - 9.
+Identification: In addition to the entry tag, a label with the 4-H member's name and county should be attached to each separate piece of the exhibit. - 11.
 Supporting Information: Supporting information is required for all exhibits.
-Information must include elements or principles of design used and steps taken to complete project.
+Information must include elements or principles of design used and steps taken to complete the project.
 Tag templates can be found at https://go.unl.edu/ne4hhomeenvironment.
-Exhibits without supporting information will be dropped a ribbon placing. - 1-150 Projects: One entry per class - 151-300 Projects: One entry per class plus an additional 10 entries.
+Exhibits without supporting information will be lowered a ribbon placing. - 1-150 Projects: One entry per class - 151-300 Projects: One entry per class plus an additional 10 entries.
 No more than two entries per class.
 301+ Projects: One entry per class plus an additional 15 entries.
 No more than three entries per class.
 Number of Entries per Individual One entry per exhibitor per class.
 Limit of two entries in ALL home environment projects per exhibitor. - Special exhibits will be selected for the Design Gallery at Nebraska State Fair from this project area.